Green-Software-Foundation/if-docs/docs/reference/features.md

 ## Explainer

-The explainer lists the unit, description, aggregation method, and plugins of the parameter that is used in the manifest.
+The explainer lists the unit, description, aggregation method, and plugins of the parameter that is used in the IMP.

 ### How to configure

-You can toggle the `explainer` by adding the following config to your manifest:
+You can toggle the `explainer` by adding the following config to your IMP:

 ```yaml
 explainer: true